mhalushka/miRge3.0/docs/source/mirge_output.md

 ```

 ## Output tree structure
-An output directory is cretated for each run such as `miRge.2020-10-9_1-35-53`, where the name is followed by date time format `miRge.yy-dd-mm-hr-mm-ss`.
+An output directory is created for each run such as `miRge.2020-10-9_1-35-53`, where the name is followed by date time format `miRge.yy-dd-mm-hr-mm-ss`.
 ```
 The following output is in general, however, the resultant output files are based on the options selected during miRge3.0 execution.